walidhsn/azureBlobManager/README.md

 2. **Generate a SAS (Shared Access Signature) Token**: Generate a SAS token with a long expiration date (e.g., 2099) and grant it permissions to all resource types.
 This token will be used by Azure Blob Manager to access your storage account.
 3. **Create a Container**: Create a container within your Azure Storage Account and set the access level to "Blob (anonymous read access for blobs only)".
 This ensures that blobs can be accessed publicly via URL.
 4. **XAMPP:** Install XAMPP, which includes Apache HTTP Server, MySQL database, and PHP.
 XAMPP provides an easy-to-install Apache distribution containing MariaDB, PHP, and Perl.
 You can download XAMPP from [here](https://www.apachefriends.org/index.html) and follow the installation instructions.
-5. **Apache and MySQL Server:** Ensure that both the Apache HTTP Server and MySQL database server are running within XAMPP.
-These services are required for storing file metadata (such as file names and URLs) in the MySQL database after the files are successfully uploaded to the Azure cloud provider.
+5. **Apache and MySQL Server:** Ensure that the MySQL database server is running within XAMPP.
+This service is required for storing file metadata (such as file names and URLs) in the MySQL database after the files are successfully uploaded to the Azure cloud provider.

 ## Configuration